openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/parabrachialNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Parabrachial nucleus' is a brainstem nucleus and hindbrain nucleus.
-It is part of the pons.
+   :definition: Is a brainstem nucleus and hindbrain nucleus.
+Is part of the pons. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007634) ('is_a' and 'relationship')]
-   :description: A nucleus of the parabrachial area, which in the human brain is a horseshoe-shaped strip of gray matter comprising the KÃ¶lliker-Fuse nucleus, the lateral parabrachial nucleus and the medial parabrachial nucleus.
+   :description: A nucleus of the parabrachial area, which in the human brain is a horseshoe-shaped strip of gray matter comprising the Kölliker-Fuse nucleus, the lateral parabrachial nucleus and the medial parabrachial nucleus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007634)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108416
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0007634#parabrachial-nucleus
    :name: parabrachial nucleus